 The Civil Aviation Authority is a public sector entity entrusted to construct, maintain and supervise airports and regulate air traffic.
 The national flag carrier Biman flies to 26 international and eight domestic destinations.

 There are now 13 operational airports and Short Take-off and Landing (STOL) ports in Bangladesh.
-These are Dhaka, Barisal, Chittagong, Comilla, Cox’s Bazar, Ishurdi, Jessore, Rajshahi, Syedpur, Sylhet and Thakurgaon.
-Of these, the airports at Dhaka, Chittagong and Sylhet serve international routes.
+These are Dhaka, Barisal, Chottogram, Cumilla, Cox’s Bazar, Ishurdi, Jashore, Rajshahi, Syedpur, Sylhet and Thakurgaon.
+Of these, the airports at Dhaka, Chottogram and Sylhet serve international routes.
 Air cargo and STOL services have been handed over to the private sector by the government.

-The Bangladesh Railway provides an efficient service to places of interest such as Chittagong, Sylhet, Khulna, Mymensingh, Bogra, Rajshahi, Dinajpuir starting from Dhaka.
+The Bangladesh Railway provides an efficient service to places of interest such as Chottogram, Sylhet, Khulna, Mymensingh, Bogura, Rajshahi, Dinajpuir starting from Dhaka.
 The inter-city Express Service is available to and from important cities at cheap fares.

 About 32% of the total area of Bangladesh is effectively covered by railways.
 Bangladesh Railway had a total network of 2,835.04 km (Broad Gauge